 NATURE RESERVES

-A nature reserve is an area of land that is protected and managed in order to preserve the flora, fauna and features of geological or other special interest in it.
-Often the local flora and fauna are rare or endangered.
-Whereas a game reserve mainly specializes in the wildlife, a nature reserve protects much more than just fauna.
-Nature reserves are excellent locations for study and research.
+A nature reserve is an area of land that is protected and managed in order to preserve the flora, fauna, geological features and other special interest within it.
+Whereas a game reserve mainly specializes in wildlife, a nature reserve protects much more than just fauna.
+It is looking at the entire ecosystem.
+All the different components have to be in balance in order to create a thriving reserve.
+Most of the time the local flora, or some of the fauna, in these reserves are rare or endangered.

 Anysberg Nature Reserve